mahoney1/commercialpaper/tutorial1-run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension.md

 ## Scenario

 MagnetoCorp manufactures electric vehicles and has just landed a big contract.
 They have a short turnaround time, so will sub-contract most of the work; this means they need funds/liquidity to be able to pay contractors weekly.
 MagnetoCorp have been here before.
-They will issue a commercial paper for sale at $1m to obtain funds -  this is performed by Isabella, a MagnetoCorp employee.
-A few weeks later, an investor, DigiBank (through its investment trader, Balaji) has an offer of $0.96m accepted on the advertised commercial paper.
+They will issue a commercial paper for sale at $1m to obtain funds -  this is performed by a MagnetoCorp employee.
+A few weeks later, an investor, DigiBank (through its investment trader) has an offer of $0.96m accepted on the advertised commercial paper.
 DigiBank holds it for a period of time (eg 6 months), and then redeems it at face value with MagnetoCorp, gaining a return on investment.
-Note that a commercial paper can 'change hands' a number of times in a real marketplace.
-You can read more about this commercial paper example in [this Hyperledger Fabric docs tutorial](https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html).
+Note that a commercial paper can 'change hands' a number of times in a real marketplace - in tutorial 3, Hedgematic become a buyer in the asset lifecycle.
+You can read more detail on Commercial paper assets in [this Hyperledger Fabric docs tutorial](https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html).

 #### Overview diagram